24

 Nyhavn_Copenhagen.jpg

-Nyhavn, meaning New Harbor, was originally a bustling commercial port where ships from around the globe would dock.
-The streets were alive with pubs visited by sailors, artists, and ladies of the night.
-Today, the pubs remain, but the crowd is a mix of locals and tourists.
-And it’s easy to see why!
-The brightly colored houses lining the canal create a beautiful setting and the lively atmosphere is palpable, regardless of the time of day or season.
+Nyhavn, meaning New Harbor, was once a bustling commercial port where ships from around the world docked.
+The streets were alive with pubs, sailors, artists, and ladies of the night.
+Today, the pubs remain, but the crowd is a lively mix of locals and tourists - and it’s easy to see why!
+The brightly colored houses lining the canal create a stunning backdrop, and the lively atmosphere is palpable year-round, no matter the time of day or season.

-Treat yourself to traditional Danish smørrebrød at the legendary Færgekroen, located in one of Copenhagen’s oldest buildings dating back to the 1600s when Nyhavn was constructed.
-In 1912, the White Star Line shipping company was housed here, and it was where the Danes flocked to buy a ticket for the Titanic.
-When the light hits the 1st floor windows just right, you can still see the names of the destinations they sold tickets for.
+Treat yourself to traditional Danish smørrebrød at the legendary Færgekroen, located in one of Copenhagen’s oldest buildings.
+Dating back to the 1600s, when Nyhavn was constructed, this historic spot has many stories to tell.
+In 1912, it housed the White Star Line shipping company, where Danes rushed to purchase tickets for the Titanic.
+On sunny days, when the light hits the 1st floor windows just right, you can still see the names of the destinations they sold tickets for.

-Experience Nyhavn and the historic harbor firsthand on board Stromma’s Classic Canal Tour.
+Experience Nyhavn and its historic harbor firsthand aboard Stromma’s Classic Canal Tour.

 Nyboder - Visit the Former Naval Barracks